transformerlab/transformerlab-docs/blog/2026-03-17-runpod-no-gpu-needed/index.md

 ## What Just Happened?

-To recap: you created a RunPod account, generated an API key, installed Transformer Lab, set up a local workspace, connected RunPod as a compute provider, and ran a real ML experiment from the Task Gallery — all without touching a single line of infrastructure code.
+To recap: you created a Runpod account, generated an API key, installed Transformer Lab, set up a local workspace, connected Runpod as a compute provider, and ran a real ML experiment from the Task Gallery — all without touching a single line of infrastructure code.

 The goal of Transformer Lab is to make the logistics of ML research invisible when you want them to be, and accessible when needed, so you can focus on the actual research.